-Inclusive language means that you don’t use terms that are associated with a particular group.
+Inclusive language simply means that you don’t use terms that are associated with a particular group.

-When it comes to job descriptions, avoid gender-coded words and phrases to attract an even gender split.
+When it comes to writing a job description, avoid gender-coded words and phrases to attract an even gender split.

 The language you use in your job description signals whether or not a candidate would belong in your workplace.

 Whilst you may not even be conscious of using masculine-coded language, by asking for characteristics typically attributed to males, you’re (albeit unintentionally) signalling that a male would be a better fit - and so women will be less likely to apply.

 A study conducted by the University of Waterloo and Duke University found people are less likely to apply to job adverts that had words biased in favour of the opposite gender.